msfreaks/EvergreenAdmx/README.md

 * Download the script to a location of your chosing (for example: C:\Scripts\EvergreenAdmx)
 * Run or schedule the script

-I have scheduled the script to run daily using the following command:
+I have scheduled the script to run daily:

 `
 EvergreenAdmx.ps1 -WindowsVersion "20H2" -PolicyStore "C:\Windows\SYSVOL\domain\Policies\PolicyDefinitions"
 `
+The above execution will keep the central Policy Store up-to-date on a daily basis.

+# Admx files

+See [Change Log](https://github.com/msfreaks/EvergreenAdmx/blob/main/CHANGELOG.md) for a list of supported products.

+# Notes

+I have not tested this script on Windows Core.
+Some of the Admx files can only be obtained by installing the package that was downloaded.
+For instance, the Windows 10 Admx files are in an msi file, the OneDrive Admx files are in the installation folder after installing OneDrive.
+So this is what the script does for these packages: installing the package, copying the Admx files, uninstalling the package.

 [github-release-badge]: https://img.shields.io/github/release/msfreaks/EvergreenAdmx.svg?style=flat-square
 [github-release]: https://github.com/msfreaks/EvergreenAdmx/releases/latest